CPUs

 DDR DDR5-5600 (native)

-120W TDP keeps thermals manageable with mid-range air coolers
+120W TDP works with mid-range air coolers — no need for a 360mm AIO

-8 cores limit productivity scaling in heavy multi-threaded workloads like Blender or code compilation
+8 cores limit heavy multi-threaded workloads like video rendering and code compilation

-3D V-Cache limits overclocking headroom compared to non-X3D parts
+3D V-Cache limits overclocking headroom compared to non-X3D Zen 5 parts

 Check Price on Amazon

-The 9800X3D does one thing better than any other consumer CPU: gaming.
-AMD’s 3D V-Cache technology stacks an additional 64MB of L3 cache on the Zen 5 die, giving the CPU a massive advantage in cache-sensitive game engines.
-The result is 5-15% higher frame rates than the next-best option across a wide range of titles.
+AMD’s 3D V-Cache technology stacks an additional 64MB of L3 cache on the Zen 5 die, giving the processor a significant advantage in cache-sensitive game engines.
+That cache advantage translates to 5-15% higher frame rates versus standard CPUs across a broad range of titles.
+The 120W TDP keeps thermals manageable — a quality $40-50 tower cooler handles the load without issue.

 Intel Core Ultra 9 285K